dewittethomas/text-to-speech/README.md

 speech.speak("Hello", lang="en")
 ```

-<text> is the text,
+"text" is the text,
-and <lang> is an IETF language tag such as en or pt-br.
+and "lang" is an IETF language tag such as en or pt-br.